h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Examples.md

 The mathematical relationship: The shape of the contours directly reflects the structure of the covariance matrix.
 The principal axes of the ellipses align with the eigenvectors of the covariance matrix, and their lengths are proportional to the square roots of the eigenvalues.

 ![Basic 2D Normal Examples](../Images/Contour_Plots/ex1_covariance_matrix_contours.png)
-*Figure 4: Detailed contour plots for four different covariance matrices.
+*Detailed contour plots for four different covariance matrices.
 Red dashed lines show 1σ, 2σ, and 3σ boundaries.*

 ### Example 2: Covariance Matrix Types and Their Effects